As we enter 2020 lets talk about building your brand as a florist.

 I know it seems like an easy option to post on one and automatically post on the other, but one of these FREE platforms will suffer as a result.
 Social Media is about being social and talking to people.
 It would be better not to post that to post an automatic linked post.

-Instagram is a growing network and an amazing place to show off your designs.
-It is important on Instagram to use Hashtags (#) this is how people will find you.
-If you are posting the photo that we used above it would be #Pinkflowers #Weddingbouquet #pinkweddingbouquet #weddingflorist #weddingflowers #kaysflowerschool #topflorist search hashtags on Instragram and you will get the hang of it.
+Instagram is one of the main places to use Hashtags (#) This is how people will find you.
+If you are posting the photo that we used above it would be #Pinkflowers #Weddingbouquet #pinkweddingbouquet #weddingflorist #weddingflowers #kaysflowerschool #topflorist search hashtags on Instagram and you will get the hang of it.
+You can add up to 30 Hashtags on instgram

 We all know about Pinterest, every bride that comes to us has their dream wedding board on pinterest, but maybe not the dream budget.
 But Pinterest is very useful for florist when looking for inspiration or ideas to decorate different types on venus.
 Be aware that some the fabulous flowery venues on Pinterest are probably a photoshoots and not necessarily real weddings.
 But like all platforms, your business needs to be there.